Home

 Westera, W. (2021).
 Comparing Bayesian Statistics and Frequentist Statistics in Serious Games Research.
 International Journal of Serious Games, 8(1), 27-44.

-This is one of my favourite articles and it is also highly relevant as it compares the statistical methods that are commonly used in learning research and the wider social sciences with so-called Bayesian statistical approaches.
+This is one of my favourite articles and it is highly relevant as it compares the classical statistical methods that are commonly used in learning research and the wider social sciences with so-called Bayesian statistical approaches.
 To some extent the findings are shocking, since the traditional approaches cannot meet the standards set by Bayesian statistics.
 Therefore, I would urge researchers (and university lecturers as well) to immediately abandon classical statistics and adopt the superior Bayesian alternative.

 • Science: a PhD in physics and mathematics from Utrecht University